discoverygarden/islandora_hocr/README.md

 We have a single environment variable to allow the path of the library on the Solr instance to be specified, such that we can add its path to the configset for Solr:

 - `SOLR_HOCR_PLUGIN_PATH`: A path resolvable by Solr to the directory containing the OCR Highlighting Plugin JAR.
+    - NOTE: This is no longer recommended as of Solr 9.
+Easiest might be to place the plugin JAR directly into Solr's `{solr install}/lib` directory.
+See [Solr's docs](https://solr.apache.org/guide/solr/latest/configuration-guide/libs.html) for more info.

 There are a couple of config entities included:
 - the `islandora_hocr` field type to perform tokenization